By Jennifer Werner McCarren on | No Comments

 Some days it feels like everyone with a fancy camera is hanging up a shingle and trying to start a professional photography business.
 So, how do you differentiate yourself from the competition?
 Especially if that competition is priced significantly lower?

-Your talent and experience are worth more of course, but let’s face it, for families just looking for a cute Christmas card photo, the lower price point is likely to win every time -- unless you can offer them something truly different.
+Your talent and experience are worth more, of course, but let’s face it, for families just looking for a cute Christmas card photo, the lower price point is likely to win every time -- unless you can offer them something truly different!

 When you can’t compete on price point (and I really urge you not to try), you need to find something else that distinguishes you from the rest.
 Something that makes potential clients say, "Yes, I have to use her (or him) as my photographer."

-One way to do this is by scouting unique, outdoor photography locations that will give your clients images that they can’t get elsewhere - at least, not until other photographers discover your favorite spots.
+One way to do this is by scouting unique, outdoor photography locations that will give your clients images they can’t get elsewhere - at least, not until other photographers discover your favorite spots.

 These are small steps to prolong the exclusivity of the location, but if it’s a truly magical spot, it won’t remain a secret for long.

 Do you have any questions, comments, or other tips for Finding Great Photography Locations?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!